IPopovSci/Crypto_deeplearning_study/Readme.md

 This project is not fully completed.
 Future additions will include:

-* More various networks, such as Conv3D
+* More networks, such as Conv3D
 * Better data processing, including noise removal, additional time-series data augmentation through feature extractors, and addition of OHLCV candle analysis.
 * Introduction of an investment universe, working with multiple assets at once
 * Prediction of OHLCV candles directly